MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/powershell/powershell.md

     |--|--|--|
     | False | v4.0.30319 | C:\Downloads\tools\net472\Kusto.Data.dll |

-Once loaded, you can use the libraries to [Connect to a cluster and database](#connect-to-a-cluster-and-database).
+Once loaded, you can use the libraries to [connect to a cluster and database](#connect-to-a-cluster-and-database).

 ## Connect to a cluster and database